aodhanlutetiae/dj/sheets2.md

 # WALKTHROUGH: Calculations in a Google Sheet

+> Introduction.
+The fastest way to interview a dataset ("Who had the most...?", "Which company changed the least...?" etc.) is often to use built-in functions that take the information in cells and calculate for example the maximum value, or the average value, or the sum of all the values.

 ---
-Taking the plastic bags dataset, filter for just 2019 then copy all cells and paste them into a fresh sheet.
-Sort by Number of bags (Z-A so the biggest are at the top)
+Taking the plastic bags dataset [already used](https://aodhanlutetiae.github.io/dj/sheets), filter for just 2019 then copy all cells with information and paste them into a new sheet.
+Sort (Z-A) by Number of bags, so the biggest numbers are at the top.

+Type these into an empty cell:

 >=C2+C3+C4